-As a caregiver, there are times when a patient or patient’s family member may become violent.
-The person could be naturally belligerent, or the patient’s illness may drive him to fits of violence.
-Either way, when you encounter violence it’s your job to protect yourself and other patients first.
+Regardless of the reason for the patient’s agitated state (or that of their family members), when you encounter violence, it’s your job to protect yourself and other patients first.
 While it’s certainly the job of the management to provide a safe working environment, you need to be prepared for every contingency.

 If the violent person blocks your exit:

-2. Maintain eye contact with the person.
+- Maintain eye contact with the difficult or demanding patient.

-3. Stall.
+- Stall.
 The longer you can stop the person from hurting you, themselves or others, the better.

-4. Talk to the person in a level voice.
+- Talk to the person in a level voice.
 Calmly ask questions about their concerns.
 Ask things like, “Are you sure you want to do this?
 Nobody wants to hurt you.
 Why do you want to hurt others?”

-5. Attempt to keep the situation under your control by remaining cool, asking questions and listening attentively to the answers.
+- Attempt to keep the situation under your control by remaining cool, asking questions and listening attentively to the answers.

-6. Don’t risk injury to yourself.
+- Don’t risk injury to yourself.
 Flee at the first possibility of escape.